MailerSense/Passwordless/email_otp_implementation_plan.md

 ## Overview

 The Email OTP (One-Time Password) flow is a security mechanism that allows users to authenticate by receiving a time-limited code via email.
-The implementation will focus on the state machine logic in the `handle(%__MODULE__{} = mod, :send_otp, attrs)` method of the `Passwordless.Flows.EmailOTP` module.
+The implementation will focus on the state machine logic in the `handle(%__MODULE__{} = mod, :send_otp, attrs)` method of the `Passwordless.Challenges.EmailOTP` module.

 ## System Components